South Africa ~ Wait-A-Little

 ||The day to explore the wilder areas of the Makalali Reserve with chances for some fun canters, twisting and turning between the trees.
 Return to XiDulu for dinner and the night.|

 ||Breakfast and begin the long ride back to Wait-A-Little perhaps encountering elephant, rhino, lion or giraffe en-route.
 A sundowner on the open plains and a delicious farewell dinner before final night in camp.|

 ||An early breakfast and a chance for a final morning ride before your transfer back to the airport.|

 |Contact us at email@example.com or on tel (+44) (0)1837-82544 / 825440 for further information, detailed itineraries, dates and answers to questions.|

 The nearest airports are Hoedspruit and Phalaborwa and there are daily scheduled flights from Johannesburg.
 Transfers from these airports to the camp can be arranged at a cost of approx £40 to £65 per person each way (subject to change).
-British Airways, South Africa Airways and Virgin all have direct overnight flights from London to Johannesburg arriving the next morning in time to connect with a flight to Hoedspruit or Phalaborwa.
+British Airways and Virgin have direct overnight flights from London to Johannesburg arriving the next morning in time to connect with a flight to Hoedspruit or Phalaborwa.
 For an economy return flight from London to Hoedspruit budget about £900 to £1050 (varies with the season and availability).